How do I place an order?

 What is your cancellation policy?

 Weekend workshops: student cancellation more than thirty days before the start of a workshop: full refund.
 Please allow 7-14 days for processing.
-Student cancellation 7 or fewer days in advance: no refund (unless I can find a replacement.)
+Student cancellation 14 or fewer days in advance: no refund (unless I can find a replacement.)

 I reserve the right to cancel any program that does not meet minimum participant requirements, in which case participants will be informed as soon as possible and all money will be refunded.
 The instructor is not responsible for any losses incurred as a result of a course cancellation.
 If traveling in for a workshop, participants are encouraged to purchase refundable airline tickets and consider purchasing trip cancellation insurance.